Asymptotic Higher Spin Symmetries IV: Einstein-Yang-Mills Theory: Covariant wedge algebras

 \section{Covariant wedge algebras}

 From the analysis done in the previous section we see that the Jacobi and Leibniz anomalies associated with the bracket $[\cdot\,,\cdot]=\big([\cdot\,,\cdot]^C,[\cdot\,,\cdot]^\ym\big)$ defined in (\ref{TbracketEYM}-\ref{YMbracketCFdef}) vanish when the symmetry parameters are such that $\dPta \Ptap=0$.
 This imposes constraints on $\Pta$ which define a wedge algebra.
-In other words, setting the anchor map $\dPta$ to zero in the $\cST$-algebroid is the definition of the associated algebra $\Wcal_{CA}(\scri)$.
+In other words, picking $\Pta$ in the kernel of the anchor map in the $\cST$-algebroid is the definition of the associated algebra $\Wcal_{CA}(\scri)$.

 \paragraph{Remark:} The fact that $\Wcal_{CA}(\scri)$ is a Lie algebra follows from the fact that $\cST$ is a Lie algebroid.
 Indeed, the closure of the bracket $[\cdot\,,\cdot]$, namely that $[\Pta,\Ptap]\in \W_{CA}(\scri)$ when $\Pta,\Ptap \in \W_{CA}(\scri)$, is obvious from \eqref{LeibnizAnchorEYM}.
 Moreover the dual EOM are respected by construction.
 The important point to emphasize is that since $\dPta(C,A)=0$ we can view the radiative data $(C,A)$ as \emph{background data} which are not varied and label the wedge algebra.
 On top of that, we show in (\ref{CbracketCompact}-\ref{YMbracketCompact}) that in the wedge, the Lie algebra brackets $[\cdot\,,\cdot]^C$ and $[\cdot\,,\cdot]^\ym$ can be recast in a form which makes manifest that their structure constants are indeed \emph{constant}, i.e. independent of the radiative data.
 The dependence in these background fields only remains as a constraint among the symmetry generators.\footnote{For instance that $D\t{-1}=C\t0$, but also that $D^2\t0=N\t0+2DC\t1+3CD\t1-3C^2\t2$, which follows from the time derivative of the previous condition, and so on so forth.
 See \cite{Cresto:2024mne} for complimentary remarks.}